garethwebber/erlregression/README.md

 # ErlRegression

 This is a test of my ability to learn erlang.
-The plan is to build a simple web app that can pass in a series of points and get a linear regression performed.
+The plan is to build a simple web app that you can give a series of points and get a linear regression performed.

 The application is built with rebar3.

 To compile, execute `rebar3 compile` in the shell which will grab egd as a dependency and compile everything.

-To run, execute `rebar3 shell` which will start erlang and load the regressio_app.
+To run, execute `rebar3 shell` which will start erlang and load the regression_app.
 To see something enter:

 ```erlang
   whereis(regression_app) ! {self(), "runregression"}.